Singapore Maritime Gallery

 Click here to access the various issues.

-We provide complimentary guided tours in English for Singapore residents for at least 20 pax.
+We provide complimentary physical guided tours in English for Singapore residents for at least 20 pax.
 The tour duration will be one hour.
-Please submit your request using the online form here at least two weeks in advance for our assessment.
+Please submit your request here at least two weeks in advance.
+If you are keen on virtual tours, you may write in to email@example.com for more information.

 Keep a lookout for events coming your way.
 For more details, please download the list of events here.